ennocramer/floskell/README.md

 ### Configuration File Location

-* If a style is given on the command line, but no explicit configuration file, the style will be used as-is and not configuration file will be loaded.
+* If a style is given on the command line, but no explicit configuration file, the style will be used as-is and no configuration file will be loaded.

 * If both a style and an explicit configuration file are given on the